powersts/it3038c-scripts/project1/README.md

 ### Open Visual Studio Code, if you do not have it downloaded go to this link to download it https://code.visualstudio.com/download, and open the file.

-### Once you have the file open in Visual Studio Code you can run the code.
+### Once you have the file open in Visual Studio Code you can run the code by clicking the play button in the top right.

 ### The final output should look like
 ```python